Multi-object filtering with stochastic populations: DISP filter: target representation

-Given Assumption~\ref{mod:individual_per_observation} an observation produced by the sensor provides \emph{specific} information on one individual of the population $\Xcal$ (unless it is a false alarm).
-Therefore, the (potential) individuals identified by the filter so far, and for which no specific information is yet available, must be found among: \begin{enumerate} \item those who have not yet entered the scene ($\Xcal^{\psibo}_t$); \item those who have entered in a previous time $t' < t$, and have been miss-detected ever since; \item those who have just entered the scene, before the sensor operates at the current time step ($\Xcal^{\bullet}_t$). \end{enumerate} Assumption~\ref{mod:individual_birth} states that the population described in \ref{enum:undetected} is empty.
-Then, given Assumption~\ref{mod:information_appearing}, some prior information is available on the whole population $\Xcal^{\bullet}_t$, but nothing specific is available on any individual.

-The \ac{disp} filter thus maintains a representation of the appearing individuals $\Xcal^{\bullet}_t$ as a stochastic population of \emph{indistinguishable} targets $\hat{\Yfk}^{\a}_t$, composed of: \begin{itemize} \item a cardinality distribution $\hat{c}^{\a}_t$ on $\Nbb$, describing the number of appearing targets; \item a \emph{single} probability distribution $\hat{p}^{\a}_t \in \Pcal(\bar{\Xbo}_t)$ \emph{collectively} describing the initial state of \emph{any} appearing targets. \end{itemize} Note that, per definition, the appearing targets are currently in the surveillance scene; therefore, the probability distribution $\hat{p}^{\a}_t$ is such that
+As we have seen in Section~\ref{subsec:model_sensor} each observation (if not a false alarm) provides specific information on one target, and thus the previously-detected targets $\Xcal^{\bullet}_t$ are distinguishable for the purpose of estimation.
+A target in $\Xcal^{\bullet}_t$ can then be indexed by the pair $i = (t_{\a},y)$, made of its observation path $y \in \Ybo_t$ as well as its time of appearance in the scene $0 \leq t_{\a} \leq t$ (also called ``time of arrival'') and can be described by some associated probability distribution $p^i_t \in \Pcal(\bar{\Xbo}_t)$, describing the current state of the target indexed by $i$ and \emph{no one else}.

-where $1_{\Xbo_t}$ is the indicator function of the subset $\Xbo_t$ of $\bar{\Xbo}_t$, that is, an appearing target is present in the scene \textit{almost surely}.
-The scalar $\hat{p}^{\a}_t(1_{\Xbo_t})$ is called the \emph{probability of presence} of the appearing targets, and the restriction of the probability distribution $\hat{p}^{\a}_t$ to the state space $\Xbo_t$, i.e. the probability distribution on $\Pcal(\Xbo_t)$ defined by

-is called the \emph{spatial distribution} of the appearing targets.
-The same notions will apply to distinguishable targets in Section~\ref{subsec:filter_representation_indistinguishable}.
+Note that the probability distribution $p^i_t$ is defined on the augmented state space $\bar{\Xbo}_t$.
+The scalar $p^i_t(\Xbo_t)$ denotes the probability that the target indexed by $i$ is currently in the scene, given that it exists; it is called the \emph{probability of presence} of target $i$.
+The restriction of the probability distribution $p^i_t$ to the state space $\Xbo_t$ is called the \emph{spatial distribution} of the target $i$.

-Note that the availability of prior information on appearing targets is inherent to the Bayesian update step detailed in Section~\ref{sec:filter_update}, but the cardinality distribution $\hat{c}^{\a}_t$ and the probability distribution $\hat{p}^{\a}_t$ are not necessarily informative.
-If the operator is clueless about the whereabouts of the incoming individuals, for example, $\tilde{p}^{\a}_t$ is uniformly distributed over $\Xbo_t$.